turris-cz/user-docs/docs/basics/common-errors.md

 ### DNS doesn't work

-Our routers comes with [Knot Resolver](https://www.knot-resolver.cz) which is validating and caching DNS resolver.
-Some ISPs break DNSSEC and therefor some DNS queries will fail.
-If you experience troubles resolving domain names, try various settings in [DNS tab in reForis](reforis/dns/reforis-dns.md).
-Most notably you can disable forwarding and rely on your router resolving everything itself, or you can forward to some DNS resolver with **DNS over TLS** like CZ.NIC, Cloudflare, Google.
+Our routers come with [Knot Resolver](https://www.knot-resolver.cz), a validating and caching DNS resolver.
+Some ISPs break DNSSEC, and therefore some DNS queries will fail.
+If you experience trouble resolving domain names, try various settings in the [DNS tab in reForis](reforis/dns/reforis-dns.md).
+Most notably, you can disable forwarding and rely on your router resolving everything itself, or you can forward to some DNS resolver with **DNS over TLS** like CZ.NIC, Cloudflare, Google.
+If you encounter problems with a forwarder, you can try to choose another one.

 ### Nothing works